-The key legislation that the practice's policy relates to is the Equality Act 2010.
+The key legislation that the organisation's policy relates to is the Equality Act 2010.

-It is unlawful to discriminate directly or indirectly in recruitment or employment because of age, disability, gender, trans status, pregnancy and maternity, race (which includes colour, nationality and ethnic or national origins), sexual orientation, religion or belief or because someone is married or in a civil partnership.
+It is unlawful to discriminate directly or indirectly in recruitment or employment because of age, disability, sex, gender reassignment, pregnancy and maternity, race (which includes colour, nationality and ethnic or national origins), sexual orientation, religion or belief (which includes ethical veganism as a philosophical belief) or because someone is married or in a civil partnership.
 These are known as "protected characteristics".

-It can also be unlawful to discriminate unfairly on the grounds of trade union membership and activity, political belief and in relation to criminal convictions.
+It can also be unlawful to discriminate unfairly on the grounds of being a fixed term or part time worker, trade union membership and activity or non-membership, political belief and in relation to criminal convictions.